Virginia's CDPA v. California's CCPA (CPRA)

 So, if a layperson might consider some information "publicly available information," then it could fall within this exception.

-Publicly Available Information and the CCPA
+Publicly Available Information and the CCPA (CPRA)

-The CCPA defines "publicly available information" much more strictly.
+The CCPA (CPRA) defines "publicly available information" much more strictly.
 It only covers data released lawfully in federal, local, or state government records.

 The definition of publicly available information is one of the biggest differences between the Acts.

 "Sensitive data" is any data that's private, such as sexual orientation and religious beliefs.
 There are some key differences in how the Acts define sensitive data.

 - Any personal data from a child